Start your trip in the world’s southernmost city where adventure and excitement await.

 Need more details?
 Do some further reading on what to pack for Antarctica.

 For a remote town, Ushuaia is full of fun and exciting things to see and do.
 With a breathtaking landscape around every corner and more wildlife than you'll be able to take photos of, there's a little something for everyone in the southernmost city in the world.
-Here are some of our favorite activities:
+Here are some of our favourite activities:

 - Visit the Maritime and Presidio Museums